afitterling/budget-cognito-dev/README.md

 You can replace the identity pool at any time.

 Follow does an example on how to integrate into your API / Client with AWS SSM Parameter.
+- The ID provider shares among stage
+- The consumers can pick it up - if integrated into that SST stage

 ```JS
     const prefix = `/identity/identity-pool-budget/${$app.stage}`;